 Rarely is extra credit offered, but periodically events come up on campus that would add value to your educational experience.
-These are unplanned events and they are not backup events established for students that miss the opportunity to attend.
+These are unplanned events and dates can change.
+They are not backup events established for students that miss the opportunity to attend.